 - Turn Off Notifications: Instant alerts pull attention away from focused work.
 Disabling them protects longer concentration periods.

-- Batch Process Emails: Handle messages in groups instead of continuously.
-This reduces constant switching.
+- Batch Process Emails: Handle messages in groups rather than continuously.
+This reduces the cost of constant switching.

-- Limit Reply Time: Set a rough time limit per session so minor threads do not consume disproportionate attention.
+- Limit Reply Time: Set a rough time limit per session so minor threads don't consume disproportionate attention.

 Visual aid: Email management statistics